esp32Hydro/Automation/README.md

 Contents:

 1. Electrical Diagrams
 2. Parts List
-3. Program to upload to a 38 pin wroom Esp32 board
+3. Program to upload to a 38-pin WROOM ESP32 board
-4. A link to a Android phone app. to view and manage the system.
+4. A link to an Android phone app to view and manage the system
 5. Instructions to operate the system
-    -a.
-Instructions for using the app.
+   - a.
+Instructions for using the app
-    -b.
-Calibration instructions for Esp32 sensor values -c.
-Instructions for configuring the MQTT and Video URL's
+   - b.
+Calibration instructions for ESP32 sensor values
+   - c.
+Instructions for configuring the MQTT and Video URLs
-6. Program to upload a web viewable program for Esp32-Cam boards
+6. Program to upload a web-viewable program for ESP32-CAM boards